Nikansha-M/Project-and-Task-Manager/planning.md

 1. in projects/views.py create ProjectListView ✔️
 1. in projects/urls.py register the view for a path in URLPATTERNS ✔️
 1. register the PROJECTS paths with the TRACKER project in tracker/urls.py ✔️
-    1. add the RedirectView to urlpatterns
+    1. add the RedirectView to urlpatterns ✔️
 1. create the project/list.html ✔️
+1. Protect the list view for the Project model so that only a person that has logged in can access it ✔️
+    1. Change the queryset of the view to filter the Project objects where *members equals the logged in user* ✔️

 ### Login Page
 1. register LoginView in accounts/urls.py ✔️
-    1. import:  from django.contrib.auth.views import LoginView
+    1. import:  from django.contrib.auth.views import LoginView ✔️
 1. include url patterns from accounts app in tracker project ✔️
 1. in tracker/settings.py add:  LOGIN_REDIRECT_URL = "home" to the last line in the file ✔️
-1. create a login.html file:  accounts app -> create templates folder -> create registration folder -> create login.html
+1. create a login.html file:  accounts app -> create templates folder -> create registration folder -> create login.html ✔️
-    1. create a POST form
+    1. create a POST form ✔️